Our research interests cover several aspects of the coordination chemistry of transition metal compounds.

-- Synthesis and anticancer activity of ruthenium arene complexes with bioactive fragments.
+- Anticancer transition metal complexes with bioactive fragments.

-There are currently considerable ongoing research efforts to develop new, efficient metal-based anticancer agents that overcome the limitations associated with platinum-based drugs, and, in this context, ruthenium-arene complexes have aroused great interest.
-Based of the idea that the incorporation of organic fragments with known biological functions may improve the drug efficacy, we have been involved with the synthesis and the evaluation of the anticancer activity of new ruthenium complexes containing bioactive fragments, linked to the ruthenium centre through suitable ligands.
+There are intense research efforts to develop new and efficient metal-based anticancer agents, able to overcome the limitations associated with the platinum drugs currently employed in chemotherapy.
+Based on the idea that the incorporation of organic fragments with documented biological functions may improve the drug efficacy, we have been involved with the synthesis and the evaluation of the anticancer activity of new transition metal complexes containing bioactive fragments, linked to the metal centre through suitable ligands.

 Carbon dioxide is an abundant, cheap, nontoxic and therefore appealing C1 building block for synthetic chemistry.
-Its feasible incorporation into N,N-dialkylcarbamates, i.e. monoanionic oxygen donors of formula (O2CNR2)–, allows the straightforward access to a variety of compounds of general formula M(O2CNR2)n (M = non transition or transition element).
-We are studying the catalytic behaviour of homoleptic carbamates of non toxic transition metals in organic reactions, aimed to the incorporation of CO2 into valuable chemicals.
+In general, we are interested in developing new environmentally friendly synthetic routes to valuable chemicals, using CO2 as a reagent under mild conditions.
+The feasible incorporation of CO2 into carbamates, (O2CNR2)–, allows the straightforward access to a variety of compounds of general formula [M(O2CNR2)n] (M = non transition or transition element).
+The catalytic behaviour of metal carbamates of non toxic metals in CO2 fixation reactions is currently under investigation.

 Past scientific collaborations (in alphabetical order):